Stripes (film): Plot

-John and Russell have sex with Stella and Louise, then return to base.
-John motivates the disheartened platoon with a speech and begins preparing them for graduation.
-After a night of practice, they oversleep and wake up an hour late for the ceremony.
-They rush to the parade ground, where John leads them in an unorthodox but highly coordinated drill display.
-Impressed upon learning that they completed their training without a drill sergeant, Barnicke assigns them to a secret project in Italy.
+When John and Russell return to base, John motivates the disheartened platoon and begins preparing them for their graduation ceremony.
+After a night of practice, they oversleep and arrive late at the parade ground, where John leads them in an unorthodox but highly coordinated drill display.
+Impressed they completed their training without a drill sergeant, base commander General Barnicke assigns them to a secret project overseas.

-Upon arrival in Italy, the platoon is reunited with a recovered Hulka and tasked with guarding the EM-50 Urban Assault Vehicle, an armored personnel carrier disguised as a recreational vehicle.
+The platoon reunites with a recovered Hulka in Italy, tasked with guarding the EM-50 Urban Assault Vehicle, an armored personnel carrier disguised as a recreational vehicle.
 John and Russell steal it to visit Stella and Louise, who are stationed in West Germany.
-When Stillman finds the RV missing, he launches an unauthorized mission to retrieve it.

-Stillman inadvertently leads the platoon across the border into Czechoslovakia.
-Hulka jumps from their truck before the Soviet Army captures it and sends out a radio distress call that John and Russell hear.
-John, Russell, Stella, and Louise take the EM-50 and infiltrate the Soviet base where the platoon is being held, rescuing them with aid from Hulka.
+When Stillman finds the RV missing, he launches an unauthorized mission to retrieve it, and inadvertently leads the platoon across the border into Czechoslovakia where they're captured.
+Hulka avoids capture by the Soviet Army and sends out a radio distress call.
+John, Russell, Stella, and Louise infiltrate the Soviet base in the EM-50 and rescue the platoon with aid from Hulka.

-Upon returning to the US, John, Russell, Louise, Stella, and Hulka are hailed as heroes and are each awarded the Distinguished Service Cross.
+John, Russell, Louise, Stella, and Hulka return to the United States as heroes and are each awarded the Distinguished Service Cross.
 (Note: The second highest U.S. military decoration, after the Medal of Honor.)
-Hulka retires from the Army and opens a fast food restaurant; John, Russell, Ox, Stella, and Louise are featured on magazine covers; and Stillman is reassigned to a weather station in Nome, Alaska.
+Hulka retires from the Army and opens a fast food restaurant; John, Russell, Stella, and Louise are featured on magazine covers; and Stillman is reassigned to a weather station in Nome, Alaska.